 1 Click the Add button to add a new trigger.

 The Rule Manager displays a default name, New Trigger n, in the Trigger Name field.
-For example, if this is your first trigger, the name will be New Trigger 1 (Figure 3-21).
+For example, if this is your first trigger, the name is New Trigger 1.

-Note: When you reach the five trigger limit, the Add button on this pane automatically becomes unavailable.
+When you reach the five trigger limit, the Add button on this pane automatically disables.